There are a wide number of organisations who providing funding for projects in our region.

 Southern Stars is a Charitable Trust that is dedicated to providing a better life for special needs and disadvantaged children in New Zealand.

 The Southern Trust is always open for applications to benefit the community.
-We do not have any cut off dates.
+They do not have any cut off dates.
 In most cases, applications are processed within 20 working days.
 Requests larger than $30,000 are reviewed at the next available monthly Board of Trustees meeting.
 Open to applicants in Tauranga City.

 Sport New Zealand